jankuca/moon/README.md

 ## CommonJS Modules

-The CommonJS module system (which is implemented by node.js) has been proven to be a good choice. moon.js brings them to the client which allows for a seamless development of the application component.
+The CommonJS module system (which is implemented by node.js) has been proven to be a good choice. moon.js brings it to the client which allows for a seamless development of application components.

 ## Dependency Injection